nammenam/neuromorphics/paper/thesis.typ

 = Introduction <intro>

-#serif-text()[
-The quest to create intelligent machines is one of humanity's most profound ambitions.
-The idea spans the realms of philosophy, mathematics and engineering, it traces far back to ancient civilizaitions like the greek tale of Talos---a consoious mechanical man of bronze, and is a popular concept in pop-culture.
-What the nature of intelligence is, how it emerges from inert matter, and how and we can reproduce it artificially is no longer confined to speculation.
-We are at the heart of a technological revolution that places this question at the center of our scientific and economic lives.
-Answering it promises not only to unlock a deeper understanding of our own minds but also to yield transformative tools---from hyper-personalized medicine and the discovery of novel materials to automated scientific discovery.
-It may, as some have suggested, be the last invention humans ever need to make.
+#serif-text()[ The quest to create intelligent machines is one of humanity's most profound ambitions.
+This idea spans the realms of philosophy, mathematics, and engineering, tracing its roots far back into antiquity.
+From the ancient Greek myth of Talos---a conscious mechanical man of bronze---to the automata of the Enlightenment, the dream of synthetic life has always captivated the human imagination.
+However, what was once the domain of storytellers and philosophers is no longer confined to speculation.
+We are currently at the heart of a technological revolution that places the nature of intelligence at the center of our scientific and economic lives.
+Answering how intelligence emerges from inert matter, and how we can reproduce it, promises not only to unlock a deeper understanding of our own minds but to yield transformative tools---from hyper-personalized medicine to automated scientific discovery.
+As has been famously suggested, true @ai may be the last invention humanity ever needs to make.

-In recent years, @ai has shown impressive results.
-Deep Learning, a computational approach built on multi-layered @ann, has broken one performance barrier after another.
-It has achieved demonstrably superhuman results in domains once thought to be the exclusive purview of human intuition, from the intricate protein folding of AlphaFold to the complex, emergent strategies of Go and the stunning fluency of large-scale language models.
-This wave of success has solidified #gls("ai",display:"AI's") place as a general-purpose technology, on track to reshape every corner of society.
+In recent years, the materialization of this dream has accelerated dramatically.
+Deep Learning, a paradigm that layers simple computational units into vast networks, has shattered performance barriers previously considered insurmountable.
+We have witnessed these systems achieve demonstrably superhuman proficiency in domains once thought to be the exclusive purview of human intuition.
+In the realm of science, models like AlphaFold have solved decades-old biological grand challenges; in strategy, reinforcement learning agents have conquered the combinatorial complexity of games like Go; and in communication, Large Language Models have demonstrated a fluency that blurs the line between statistical mimicry and genuine understanding.
+This wave of success has solidified @ai's status not merely as a tool, but as a general-purpose technology on track to reshape the fundamental infrastructure of society.

-Altough #gls("ai",display:"AI's") succes is very exciting, and for the last few years we have seen explosive growth in capabilites with no sign of stopping.
-Now, cracks have begun to form, beneath the surface, a fundamental and unsustainable flaw has been exposed.
-The triumph of modern deep learning can in large part be attributed due to the shear amount of computationinal power and data beeing used---it is built on a paradigm of brute force, and we are beginning to hit the limits of how much data and computational resources we can give these models.
-Wa are rapidly approaching staggering computational cost.
-The training of a single state-of-the-art model can consume megawatts of power, emitting a carbon footprint equivalent to the lifetime of several cars @Placeholder.
-Higly specialized processing units may help in reducing the energy impact but it can not change the fact that the deep learing architechture itself has some flaws.
-This voracious hunger for power is matched by an insatiable appetite for data.
-These models demand planet-scale datasets, which are increasingly difficult to source, curate, and maintain.
-Worse still, new evidence suggests that this brute-force approach may be yielding diminishing returns on intelligence.
-Despite their superhuman acuity in narrow tasks, these models often prove to_be brittle, statistically-driven correlation engines.
-They show a profound lack of common-sense reasoning, struggle with robust out-of-distribution generalization, and can fail in spectacularly simple, non-human ways.
+However, amidst this explosive growth, fundamental cracks have begun to form beneath the surface.
+The triumph of modern deep learning is built largely on a paradigm of brute force---scaling performance by simply pouring in more data and more compute.
+We are now rapidly approaching the physical and economic limits of this strategy.
+The training of a single state-of-the-art model can consume megawatts of power, emitting a carbon footprint comparable to the lifetime emissions of multiple automobiles @Placeholder.
+While specialized processing units offer marginal gains, they cannot fix the fact that the underlying architecture is fundamentally inefficient.
+This voracious hunger for power is matched by an insatiable appetite for data; models now demand planet-scale datasets which are becoming increasingly difficult to source, curate, and maintain.
+Worse still, new evidence suggests that this brute-force approach is yielding diminishing returns.
+Despite their superhuman acuity in narrow tasks, these models often prove to be brittle, statistical correlation engines.
+They exhibit a profound lack of common-sense reasoning, struggle with robust out-of-distribution generalization, and often fail in spectacularly simple, non-human ways.

-Evidence of deep learning's fundamental flaws gets clear when we compare it our own brains.
-Humans and other animals have brains that only need a fraction of the power the deep learing models use, for instance the human brain uses roughly 20W of power @Placeholder.
-The mamalian brain blows deep learing out of the water in other metrics as well, we learn very effeciently, you can be told something one or two times and remember it for the rest of your life.

-This triad of challenges---spiraling energy costs, insatiable data demands, and limited, "un-intelligent" learning---should be a definitive wake-up call.
-We are building digital supercomputers to simulate intelligence rather than building efficient, intelligent machines.
-The very hardware we use is part of the problem.
-We are running brain-inspired algorithms on an architecture that is fundamentally not brain-like.
-Today's systems are built on the 80-year-old von Neumann architecture, a relic of serial computation now forced to handle a massively parallel problem.
-This design creates the infamous _memory bottleneck_ by physically separating processing and memory, forcing the system to waste the vast majority of its time and energy shuttling data between the two.

-In stark, almost humbling contrast, the human brain---our "gold standard" of efficient intelligence---performs tasks of far greater complexity on a mere 20 watts of power.
-It doesn't just "think"; it simultaneously manages a complex biological system, processes a continuous flood of multi-sensory data, and navigates a dynamic world in real-time.
-It achieves this miracle of efficiency by being a completely different kind of computer.
-It has no separation between memory and processing; computation is the memory, integrated at the synaptic level.
-It is a massively parallel, low-power system that thrives on sparse, event-driven communication.

-This vast disparity proves that while our models are potent, our paradigm is profoundly inefficient.
-It suggests that contemporary @ann:pl, and the hardware they run on, are missing or disastrously oversimplifying the fundamental principles that make biological intelligence so scalable and robust.
+These fundamental flaws become starkly apparent when we compare artificial systems to the biological intelligence they strive to mimic.
+The human brain serves as a humbling existence proof that high-level intelligence does not require megawatts of energy or ocean-sized datasets.
+Consider the energy disparity.
+The human brain operates on approximately 20 watts of power---roughly equivalent to a dim lightbulb @Placeholder.
+Yet, with this meager energy budget, it does not merely classify static images; it manages a complex biological organism, processes a continuous flood of high-bandwidth multi-sensory data, navigates a dynamic 3D world, and engages in abstract reasoning---all in real-time.
+In contrast, matching just a fraction of these capabilities with deep learning requires massive GPU clusters consuming energy at the scale of a small town.
+The brain outperforms our best silicon by orders of magnitude in energy efficiency.
+The disparity in learning efficiency is equally profound.
+Deep learning models are notoriously "sample inefficient," requiring thousands or millions of examples to converge on a robust representation of a concept.
+In contrast, biological systems excel at "one-shot" or "few-shot" learning.
+A human child can be shown a "giraffe" once or twice and effectively recognize it for a lifetime, under varying lighting and angles.
+Furthermore, biological learning is continuous and plastic; we can learn new information without overwriting the old (catastrophic forgetting), a feat that remains a significant open challenge for artificial neural networks.
+This vast gap suggests that the inefficiency of modern AI is not merely a matter of engineering optimization, but a symptom of a deeper paradigmatic mismatch.
+It implies that contemporary deep learning, and the hardware it runs on, is missing or disastrously oversimplifying the fundamental principles that make biological intelligence so scalable and robust.

 The path forward must therefore be one of biological inspiration, not just in theory but in practice.
-The next generation of @ai must mimic the brain's architectural and computational strategies more closely, and our hardware must be rebuilt to bake these computations in directly.

-In this thesis, we explore new approaches that, first and foremost, might solve the critical limitations of scalability and energy efficiency in artificial intelligence.
-But more hopefully, they may lay the foundation for systems that can move beyond statistical mimicry and unlock a more robust, generalizable, and truly cognitive AGI.

-This likely requires moving beyond the current mainstream of dense, synchronous ANNs.
-We will explore the potential of incorporating more sophisticated biological principles into @ai design.
-This involves investigating alternative computational paradigms inspired by the brain's own solutions: mechanisms such as the sparse, event-driven processing seen in Spiking Neural Networks @snn; the crucial role of temporal dynamics in neural coding; or the potential computational advantages of systems operating near critical states.

-The central challenge, and the focus of this work, lies in identifying and abstracting the truly essential biological mechanisms---distinguishing the core principles of computation from the intricate biological details that may not be necessary for an artificial implementation.
-Concretely, this thesis aims to
-The success of modern artificial intelligence is shadowed by an unsustainable efficiency crisis.
-This power wall is not an accident, but the direct consequence of a decades-long divergence between mainstream @ai and its original biological inspiration.
-To fully understand the solution proposed in this thesis---neuromorphic computing---we must first trace this history.
-This chapter tells the story of the two "schools of @ai that emerged from a single, shared ancestor.
-]
+To bridge the chasm between the efficiency of the brain and the brute force of modern AI, we must look toward a fundamentally different computational paradigm: Neuromorphic Computing.
+At its core, neuromorphic computing is the attempt to engineer the physical structure of a computer to mimic the biological structure of the nervous system.
+Unlike traditional AI, which is often a software abstraction running on unrelated hardware, neuromorphic engineering seeks to close the gap between the algorithm and the substrate.
+It envisions a move away from the rigid, clock-driven rhythm of standard processors toward systems that are asynchronous, parallel, and "event-driven."
+In this paradigm, information is not represented by continuous streams of numbers, but by discrete, sparse events---often called "spikes."
+Much like neurons in the brain, a neuromorphic processor remains largely dormant, consuming negligible energy until a specific event triggers activity.
+This "sparsity" allows the system to process information only when and where it is needed, mirroring the brain's ability to ignore the static background and focus solely on changes in the environment.
+This is no longer a fringe theoretical pursuit; it is a burgeoning scientific frontier.
+A global community of physicists, neuroscientists, and engineers is currently racing to build these "brain-chips."
+From large-scale industrial efforts like Intel’s Loihi and IBM’s TrueNorth to massive academic supercomputers like the SpiNNaker project in Europe, the hardware landscape is diversifying.
+These systems are not merely faster versions of what we have today; they represent a complete reimagining of what a computer can be---moving from a machine that strictly calculates to a machine that adapts, interacts, and learns in real-time.

+In this thesis, we explore how this shift toward event-driven, biologically plausible computation can resolve the critical limitations of scalability, data efficiency, and energy consumption.
+We present novel approaches for the efficient coding of information and demonstrate how to compute with such encodings, alongside exploring learning algorithms inspired by the mechanisms of the brain.
+However, we must temper biological inspiration with engineering reality.
+While we wish to emulate the brain, we are limited by our inability to manufacture the brain's substrate—specifically, its immense 3D connectivity and density.
+We are bound to the planar constraints of standard CMOS manufacturing.
+Therefore, a pragmatic approach is required.
+We must make calculated abstractions to best utilize our current hardware capabilities.
+The central challenge, and the focus of this work, lies in identifying the functional essence of the brain—distinguishing the core principles of computation from the intricate biological details that may be evolutionary byproducts or physical constraints of wetware.
+Concretely, this thesis aims to:

 #box-text()[
-  - Explore how information-flow based on sparse events might be implemented in a network
+- Investigate Sparse Information Flow: Explore how information can be encoded and processed using sparse, asynchronous events (spikes) within a neural network.

-  - Explore learning algorithms suitable for such a network ]
+- Develop Biologically Plausible Learning: Explore and evaluate learning algorithms that are suitable for such networks, adhering to the constraints of locality and efficiency.

-#serif-text()[
-In the succeeding sections I will try to lay the foundations for neuromorphic engineering starting with background material covering early neroscience and developments of artificial neural networks based on simple models of the brain.
-In the neuroscience section we review modern neruscience literature and use concepts from that in the methodology section.
 ]

+The remainder of this thesis is organized as follows: The succeeding chapter lays the theoretical foundation, covering early neuroscience and the development of artificial neural networks based on simple models of the brain.
+Following this, we review relevant modern neuroscience literature, extracting key concepts that will inform the methodology.
+Finally, we detail the implementation of these principles in a neuromorphic context and evaluate their performance against standard benchmarks. ]

 #pagebreak()